James-Frown/lone-star-records/README.md

 One Star Records Customer Relationship Management System

 ## Purpose
 This project builds a lightweight web application to manage artists, songs, and appearances for a fictional record label, "One Star Records."
-It serves as a hands-on learning exercise to develop Python and Django skills, specifically targeting transferable expertise for a tenant management system role at Good People Data Company.
+It serves as a hands-on learning exercise to develop Python and Django skills, specifically targeting transferable expertise for a tenant management system.

 ## Technologies
 - **Backend**: Python, Django